 The Florida Department of Environmental Protection (FDEP) has identified impaired water bodies in Collier County using data collected under these monitoring programs.
 Through the Total Maximum Daily Load program, State and Federal legislation has been executed to ensure corrective management plans are implemented.

 Trend Monitoring Network: Project monitors the ambient conditions of canals and provides data for long-term trend analysis.
-Current surface water quality monitoring is done at fifty (50) fixed locations.
-Samples are analyzed monthly for general water quality parameters, bacteriological, nutrients and metals (metals are analyzed quarterly).
+Current surface water quality monitoring is done at fifty-four (54) fixed locations.
+Samples are analyzed monthly for general water quality parameters, bacteriological, nutrients and metals.
 For a list of parameters, click here.

-SFWMD Agreement 4600002607: Agreement with South Florida Water Management District to monitor 26 fixed sites monthly for general water quality parameters, bacteriological and nutrients.
+SFWMD Agreement 4500096686: Agreement with South Florida Water Management District to monitor 22 sites monthly for general water quality parameters and nutrients.
 Program provides data for the development of water management strategies within the Big Cypress Basin watershed and adjacent estuarine/coastal waters of Collier County.
 For a list of parameters, click here.

 Lake Trafford: Project is used to monitor long term trends and effectiveness of ongoing restoration activities.
-Five fixed sites are sampled monthly and analyzed for general water quality parameters and nutrients.
+Three fixed sites are currently sampled monthly and analyzed for general water quality parameters and nutrients.
 For a list of parameters, click here.

 LASIP (Lely Area Stormwater Improvement Project): Monitoring is done to satisfy the construction permit requirements.
-Eleven fixed sites are monthly for general water quality parameters, bacteriological, nutrients and metals (metals are analyzed quarterly).
+Eleven fixed sites are sampled monthly for general water quality parameters, bacteriological, nutrients and metals.
 For a list of parameters, click here.

 Status/Background Monitoring: A private potable well survey is conducted every five years to determine if there is any degradation of ground water quality in the rural residential areas in the County.
 Most, if not all, of the residents are serviced by septic tank systems and rely on private potable water wells as their primary drinking water source.
 The last large survey was done in FY12 at 22 private potable wells throughout the County.
 Samples were analyzed for all the Primary and Secondary Drinking Water Standards (Florida_Administrative_Code_62-550).